Ahket-net/docs/MD/Marketing and Sales.md

 - Key Benefites
    - Revenue-sharing
       - Incentives for issuers (revenue is the verification fee paid by verifiers)
-   - EXACT Assurances
+   - EXACLT Assurances
       - EXclusive: Every attestation from issuers is exclusively verifiable via Ahket.
 In other words, all the stored digital signatures must be secured within Ahket and cannot be leaked.
       - Accurate: All verification outcomes directly align with the attestations provided by issuers.
       - Consistent: Regardless of how many times a verification is repeated, the result remains consistent without any contradictions or discrepancies.
       - Traceable: Every activity, whether it's an attestation, a verification, a transfer of Ownership Rights, or even a distribution of verification fees, is recorded for transparency and easy tracking by relevant users.
-      - The EXACT Assurances are enforced by smart contracts and blockchain technology, as described in the STASH System.
+      - The EXACLT Assurances are enforced by smart contracts and blockchain technology, as described in the STASH System.
    - Liquidity
       - Transferable verification-fee revenue rights
    - Multimodality